 1 tsp Sun Fire Salt

 3 Cups Dates

 1 Cup Carob Powder

 3/4 Cup Chopped Walnuts or Pecans

-In a separate bowl add all the remaining ingredients and mix well.
+In a separate bowl add all the dry ingredients and mix well.
 Add the nut/date mixture to the blended dry ingredients and mix thoroughly (best if kneaded by your hands – and more fun).
 Stir in the melted coconut oil and massage again (this helps hold the brownies together so they aren’t too crumbly).